Cosyment/Chatty/README.en.md

 ·Jokes of all kinds
 ·One-week travel plans to Paris, London, etc.
-·Recommendations for movies, music, games to watch or play `Entrepreneurial ideas
+·Recommendations for movies, music, games to watch or play ·Entrepreneurial ideas
-`Novel business models
+·Novel business models
 ·Code snippets, math equations, and more!

 【Get instant answers】